peanutcocktail/diffusion-self-distillation/README.md

 ## ⚠️ Limitations

 - Photorealistic face identity: We did not train the model specifically for face identity, as many other dedicated models excel in this area.
-- Relighting: We will release a separate model specifically for relighting.

 [![Website](docs/badge-website.svg)](https://primecai.github.io/dsd/)
 [![Paper](https://img.shields.io/badge/arXiv-PDF-b31b1b)](https://arxiv.org/abs/2411.18616)